87andrewh/WeirdAntiCheatIdeas/README.md

   Is machine learning the end game?
 Or at least highly automated systems?
 Manual detection is a greusome treadmil.
   Weird features:
     Quantify aim skill relative to other skills (movement, inventory management)
+    Drastic changes in some skill
+    Weird networking, changing IP, changing latency
-    Designing features that discourage blatant hacking
+    Features that discourage blatant hacking

 Prevention:
   Occlusion culling / fog of war
   Give up fighitng client-side code protection?
     What can you do against hardware access?
     How skilled are cheat developers?
+  Increasing cheater cost of rentry, higher level for comp, price tag, 2FA
+    Sandbox highly skilled new accounts, or accounts with recently changed passwords or IP, or are behind a VPN Stricter identification requirements for top ~1% ranks

 Deterence:
   Give up on permabans?
 Isn't there always eventually a workaround?
   False positive quantification, defining and constraining cost
+  Integrate with VAC

 Behavioral:
   Compensate players for running into cheaters, without making the system gameable
   Rollback competitive game changes if a cheater is later detected
   Incentivise players to help with crowdsourced detection
-  Increasing cheater cost of rentry, higher level for comp, price tag, 2FA
-     Sandbox highly skilled new accounts, or accounts with recently changed passwords or IP, or are behind a VPN

 Industry Goals:
    Anti-cheat developer community of scale similar to anti-malware community?
 Journals?
 Conferences?